Boys Track & Field

 Head Coach | Sprints | Relays: Sean Zeitler

 Coach Sean Zeitler has been with team in various capacities for the past 18 years.
-In 2007, Sean took over the responsibility of Head Sprint/Relay coach, he is in his seventh year as Head Boys Coach and his thirdyear as the sprint coach for the girls’ team.
+In 2007, Sean took over the responsibility of Head Sprint/Relay coach, he is in his seventh year as Head Boys Coach and his fourth year as the sprint coach for the girls’ team.
 Sean competed on the SMCHS track team from 1998 - 2001.
 He was captain of the team in 2000 and 2001, and helped lead the Eagles to their only Orange County Championship that year.
 Sean earned a CIF Championship in the 300IH in 2001, was part of 2 CIF Championship 4 x 400m relay teams, and competed at the California State Meet on 2 occasions, finishing 7th in 2000 and 5th in 2001.
 Sean had personal bests of 14.92 in the 110HH, 38.30 in the 300IH, and 48.3 relay split on a 3:15.70 CIF Championship 4x400m relay team.
 Sean competed on the Track & Field team for three years at Cal Poly Pomona University where he was a team captain.
 In college, Sean ran 53.71 in the 400IH at CCAA Conference Finals and was a part of a 3:14.70 4x400m relay team.
-Sean is currently working in the Athletics Department at Santa Margarita Catholic High School, serving as the Sports Information Director.
+Sean is currently working in the Athletics Department at Santa Margarita Catholic High School, serving as the Sports Information Director and an Assistant Athletic Director.
 He earned has his B.A.
-Degree in Communications and is currently working on his Masters degree in Coaching and Athletic Administration.
+Degree in Communications, earned his Masters Degree in Coaching and Athletic Administration from Concordia University and in 2018 was named the OCVarsity Boys Track and Field Coach of the Year.
 Sean is responsible for managing the Boys Track and Field website in addition to being the team's writer and photographer.
 Sean resides in Lake Forest with his wife Meghan and their two daughters, Morgan and Emma.
 Coach can be reached at: email@example.com

 Pole Vault Coach: Mandie (Rowell) Owens